rishipatelp/MvcMovie/MvcMovie/README.txt

 1033 - Trying to add Nuget packages in Studio.
 1045 - Install the Framework Microsoft.EntityFrameworkCore.SqlServer
 1115 - Left from Initial migration.

+1142 - last Updated from Add a model> Examine the database connection string